 Another example is multi-talented film director Dane Boedigheimer.
 I stumbled across his creative and wickedly funny online videos, which featured impressive low-budget special effects.
 Although he graduated from film school, that didn’t suffice; instead, he needed his videos on various sites do the talking.
 One day he came up with an idea for a talking citrus fruit, the resulting video exploded online and eventually evolved into the hit YouTube and Cartoon Network series The Annoying Orange.

 Of course, what I’m describing won’t fit everyone.

 This approach works for Barzak and Dane because they have immense talent and relentless drive.
 Everyone else works for corporations.
 But note: corporate media giants are hiring fewer people than ever.
 Just try getting a job at any big city newspaper.

 That’s how Hollywood has produced movies since the old studio system collapsed.
-Actors, writers, directors, even most below-the-line pros go from gig to gig, and have to promote themselves or, if they’re lucky, have an agent promote them.
+Actors, writers, directors, even most below-the-line pros go from gig to gig and have to continuously promote themselves or, if they’re lucky, have an agent continuously promote them.

 So what about those damn tips?

 Nearly 900 words ago, I advertised tips for breaking into the media biz, so here they are:

 1. Become an expert in one area, good in two.